patrickorynew/AirFare8ball/README.md

 AirFare8ball
 ============

-A quick and easy iOS app that helps you decide whether to buy now or wait using the Low Fare Forecast API
+A quick and easy prototype iOS app that helps you decide whether to buy now or wait using the Low Fare Forecast API

 Additional Resources
 ====================